simonw/datasette-auth0/README.md

     $ datasette install datasette-auth0

+## Demo

+You can try this out at [datasette-auth0-demo.datasette.io](https://datasette-auth0-demo.datasette.io/) - click on the top right menu icon and select "Sign in with Auth0".

 ## Initial configuration

 First, create a new application in Auth0.
 You will need the domain, client ID and client secret for that application.